SmilealniS/olive-backend/README.md

 # Olive backend service

-This is a backend service designed to provide [insert purpose of the service].
-The service is built using [insert programming language] and [insert framework or libraries used].
+This is a backend service designed to provide socket connection and mongo database management for Olive web application.

 ## Getting Started